CPI Certification Excerpt

 Many of us watch the news and we’re bombarded with negativity over and over and over again.
 Believe me, I know.
 Watching the news is something I have to do to stay current in the industry.
 You don’t realize the effect all that negativity is having on you.
 It changes your viewpoint of the world and the people out there.
 You become very isolated and suddenly realize you’re judging everyone as if they are going to be the next mass murderer.

 So, think about what you might do to escape.
 Hopefully it’s professional and legal–that’s important!
 Also, make sure you don’t put it off for so long that the stress and crisis you’ve been facing on the job turns inward, and ends up leading you down a road where potential medical or psychological conditions develop.
 Don’t internalize it.
 Plan to secure some time to be taken away from it all.
 If you have to use Calgon® and a tub full of bubbles, go for it.
-Learn why our de escalation techniques for customer service can take your employees to the next level in calming an angry customer.
+Go to our de escalation techniques for customer service page to learn why our de escalation techniques for customer service can take your employees to the next level in calming an angry customer using de escalation techniques for customer service.